More news from the WEOLC

 Bruce C. Smith, MD

-About: Dr. Smith served as the medical director for Group Health's Hospice, Palliative Care, and Nursing Home programs for 5 years.
-He is involved in medical organizations representing geriatrics, end-of-life care, medical ethics, and health policy and speaks often to professional and community audiences.
-He is a co-chair of the Washington state POLST Task Force and serves as the Washington state representative to the National POLST Paradigm Task Force.
+About: Dr. Smith is the executive medical director at Regence BlueShield.
+Dr. Smith previously served as the medical director for Group Health's hospice, palliative care and nursing home programs for five years.
+He is involved in medical organizations representing geriatrics, end-of-life care, medical ethics and health policy.
+He is vice-chair of the steering committee of the Washington End-of-Life Coalition, and serves as the Washington state representative to the National POLST Paradigm Task Force.

 (Info to come)